-Staff members seek to identify the needs of pupils with SEND as early as possible.
-This is done most effectively by gathering as much information as possible from parents, education, health and care services and previous settings prior to the child's entry into the school.

-- Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the Curriculum.
-This will be co-ordinated by the SENCo and Head of School and will be carefully monitored and regularly reviewed by the senior leadership team in order to ensure individual targets are being met and all pupils' needs are catered for. - Working with parents to gain a better understanding of their child and involve them in all stages of their child's education.
+- Staff members seek to identify the needs of pupils with SEND as early as possible.
+This is done most effectively by gathering as much information as possible from within school, parents/carers, and external agencies such as health and care services and previous settings prior to the child's entry into the school - Monitor the progress of all pupils in order to aid the identification of pupils with SEND.
+Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the curriculum.
+This will be co-ordinated by the SENCO and Head of School and will be carefully monitored and regularly reviewed by the senior leadership team in order to ensure individual targets are being met and all pupils' needs are catered for. - Working with parents to gain a better understanding of their child and involve them in all stages of their child's education.
 This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress. - Work with and in support of outside agencies when the pupils' needs cannot be met by the school alone.
-Some of these services include Educational Psychology Service, Speech and Language Therapy, Children and Adult Mental Health Services CAMHS, Northcott Outreach, IPaSS and Whitehouse Outreach. - Create a school environment where pupils can contribute to their own learning.
+Some of these services include Educational Psychology Service, Speech and Language Therapy, Children and Adult Mental Health Services CAMHS, Northcott Outreach, IPaSS and Whitehouse Outreach Steps to Success. - Create a school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where pupils feel safe to voice their opinions of their own needs, and carefully monitoring the progress of all pupils at regular intervals.
 Pupil participation is actively encouraged through school by wider opportunities such as school council, educational visits, assemblies, clubs and sports teams.

-1. Responsibility for the coordination of SEN provision
+3. Responsibility for the coordination of SEND provision